fullstack-development/pab-api-js/README.md

   npm run build
 ```

-For tests, you first need to run PAB from https://github.com/input-output-hk/plutus-starter, then run
+For tests, you first need to run PAB with any contract

 ```bash
   npm run test